PrefectHQ/prefect/docs/tutorial/work-pools.md

 ---
-description: Learn how Prefect flow deployments enable configuring flows for scheduled and remote execution with work pools.
+description: Learn how Prefect deployments can be configured for scheduled and remote execution with work pools.
 tags:
     - work pools
     - orchestration
     - flow runs
     - deployments
     - schedules
-    - triggers
     - tutorial
 search:
   boost: 2